 How Gamification Will Make Learning Fun?

 For starters, gamification is one of the most innovative technological ideas in modern education.
-Game elements are used to increase their users’ personal involvement and make the whole process more fun.
+Game elements are used to increase their users’ involvement and make the whole process more fun.

 Gaming activities follow human beings throughout their whole lives.
 Since the very first steps, they start to understand their surrounding nature while playing games, exploring, and mostly – having fun.
 That is why it is so essential to understand the meaning of gamification.